ronishae/sts2-deck-tracker/README.md

 * Added damage from Slow from Bygone Effigy is attributed to the card dealing the damage
 * Accelerant does not get any credit for the double proc of poison
-* Replay / forced play is attributed to the base card, not the card that added plays (e.g. Echo Form, Knife Trap)
+* Replay / forced play is attributed to the base card, not the card that added plays (e.g. Echo Form, Knife Trap, Tag Team, Soldier's Stew)
 * Entities that upgrade cards mid-combat do not get credit for the upgraded card (e.g. Razor Tooth, Armaments).
 Any extra damage from the upgraded card is given to the base card.
 * Damage lost from minus focus (e.g. Biased Cognition, Hyperbeam), minus strength (Friendship, Shared Fate) are not tracked anywhere,